 ACLU Criminal Law Reform Project

 The Project’s legal strategies are built on the idea that fighting for civil rights means more than just persuading judges.
-It means changing hearts and minds.
+It means partnering with impacted people and communities and changing hearts and minds.
 We work on the frontlines with communities most affected by overincarceration to integrate litigation with innovative public education campaigns and to develop tools to help these communities demand justice.

-The Project has an unparalleled track record, having successfully litigated issues ranging from racial profiling in drug law enforcement to protecting medical marijuana users and their doctors from prosecution.
-We will continue that tradition of success, combining litigation, education, and community empowerment to achieve humane and sensible policies that respect basic human rights and the liberties enshrined in our nation’s Constitution.
+The Project has an unparalleled track record, having successfully litigated issues ranging from racial profiling in drug law enforcement to ending wealth-based pretrial detention to challenging prosecutorial abuses of power to protecting medical marijuana users from prosecution.
+We will continue that tradition of success, combining litigation, education, and community empowerment to achieve humane, racially just, and sensible policies that respect basic human rights and the liberties enshrined in our nation’s Constitution.

 Brandon Buskey, Director

 Ashika Verriest, Staff Attorney

 Daniel McGowan, Paralegal

 Lovely Olivier, Paralegal

 Kimberly Saltz, Georgetown Justice Fellow